So you’ve heard the news — the General Data Protection Regulation — or GDPR — went into effect in May 2018.

 Now, in English:

-Data Processor: A processor is a person or company who holds or processes personal data, but does not have responsibility for or control over it.
+Data Processor: A person or company who holds or processes personal data, but does not have responsibility for or control over it.
 Examples of data processors include payroll companies or accountants.

 For more information about data processors and controllers, check out the official GDPR website.

-Question Five: What does it mean to be GDPR compliant?
+5. What Does it Mean to be GDPR Compliant?

 In order for a company to be GDPR compliant they must abide by these main principles: